MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-TypeModel.md

 jagged array of arrays, and not a rectangular two-dimensional array.
 Q# does not include support for rectangular multi-dimensional arrays.

-Array types in Q# are considered to be different types if the element types are different.
-An array of a user-defined type is not a sub-type of an array of the base type of the user-defined type.

 ## Tuple Types

 Given any valid Q# types `'T1`, `'T2`, `'T3`, etc., there is a type that